 Our analysis is organized as follows.
-Part I discusses the features of index funds that have given rise to high hopes for index fund stewardship.
+Part I.A discusses the features of index funds that have given rise to high hopes for index fund stewardship.
 The views of Big Three leaders and supporters of index fund stewardship, we explain, are premised on a belief that index fund decisions can be largely understood as being focused on maximizing the long-term value of their investment portfolios, and that agency problems are not a key driver of those decisions.

-By contrast to this "no-agency-costs" view, Part II puts forward an alternative "agencycosts" view.
+By contrast to this "value-maximization" view, the remainder of Part I.B puts forward an alternative "agency-costs" view.
 Stewardship decisions for an index fund are not made by the index fund's own beneficial investors, which we refer to as the "index fund investors," but rather by its investment adviser, which we label the "index fund manager."
 As a result, the incentives of index fund managers are critical.
 We identify two types of incentive problems that push the stewardship decisions of index fund managers away from those that would best serve the interests of index fund investors.